fvaleri/strimzi-debugging/sessions/005/README.md

 strimzi-cluster-operator-d78fd875b-dcjxw          1/1     Running   0          8m36s
 ```

-Now, we export some connection parameters and register the test Avro message schema.
+Now export the connection parameters and register the test Avro message schema.

 > [!NOTE]
-> In addition to the REST API, the registry also provides a web interface for handling schemas and set rules.
+> Besides the REST API, the registry provides a web interface for managing schemas and validation rules.
-> This is accessible using the auto-generated ingress address.
+> Access it using the auto-generated ingress address.

-The artifact `id` convention for the mapping is to combine the topic name with the key or value, depending on whether the serializer is used for the message key or value.
+The artifact `id` naming convention combines the topic name with either "key" or "value", depending on whether the serializer handles message keys or values.
-The generated `globalId` is then stored in the message headers and used to lookup the schema when consuming messages.
+The generated `globalId` is stored in message headers and used for schema lookup during consumption.
-Different schema `version`s use the same artifact `id`, but have different `globalId`s.
+While different schema `version`s share the same artifact `id`, each has a unique `globalId`.

 ```sh
 $ export BOOTSTRAP_SERVERS=$(kubectl get k my-cluster -o yaml | yq '.status.listeners.[] | select(.name == "plain").bootstrapServers') \